 To remove an LDAP server, first remove the server from the simp_options::ldap::uri settings in Hiera.
-Give the clients time to update from the Puppet server so they do not attempt to call it.
-Then remove relevant settings from it's Hiera .yaml file and run the Puppet agent.
+Give the clients time to update from the Puppet master so they do not attempt to call it.
+Then remove relevant settings from its hiera.yaml file and run the Puppet agent.